Akselmo/aks-kvantum/README.md

-# aks-kvantum
+# aks-themes
-my kvantum themes
+my kvantum, plasma and aurorae themes the readme files should have the respective licenses and original creators mentioned

-# Aks-dark
+# kvantum/Aks-dark
 based on Qogir https://github.com/vinceliuice/Qogir-kde

+# kvantum/Aks-dark_round
+based on arc-dark kvantum